valueerrorx/Flashforge-Dreamer3d-Cura-Definitions/README.md

-For now this definition should works fine with 2 extruders if you open the gcode file and remove the T0 entry between
+For now this definition kinda works with 2 extruders if you open the gcode file and remove the T0 entry between
 ```
 ;Generated with Cura_SteamEngine 4.4.1
 ```